paperwork/paperwork/README.md

 ## Contributing

 We're using [this style of git branching](http://nvie.com/posts/a-successful-git-branching-model/).
 So for development, you should clone the Paperwork repository here on Github, and checkout a new feature branch off from the develop branch (rather than master) such as issue-48-feature.
-Commit your changes to that branch and then sund us pull-requests back into the develop branch.
+Commit your changes to that branch and then send us pull-requests back into the develop branch.

+The exception to this rule is urgent hotfixes to master.
+To perform a hotfix, make a new branch off of master.
+When you're ready to submit the changes, make a pull request to both the master and develop branches.

 ## Some last words